-CCN's policy "Secure Retention of Personal Health Information" sets out that all personal health information is to be stored on CCN's secure network, which is comprised of one database server in the locked server room in CCN's provincial office.
-CCN agents are prohibited from retaining personal health information on paper.
-Furthermore, CCN is only accessible by security pass which ensures another layer of protection.
+CorHealth's policy, "Secure Retention of Personal Health Information" sets out that all personal health information is to be stored on CorHealth's secure network, which is comprised of database servers in the locked server room in CorHealth's provincial office.
+CorHealth agents are prohibited from retaining personal health information on paper.
+Furthermore, CorHealth is only accessible by security pass which ensures another layer of protection.
 In the event that the "Secure Retention of Personal Health Information" policy is breached and an agent possesses personal health information in paper format, the personal health information on paper is disposed of in locked bins and on a monthly basis collected by Shred-It, an external company whose employees are bonded.
-The Privacy Officer is responsible for ensuring that all agents follow this policy and all personal health information in CCN's custody is retained in a secure manner.
+The Privacy Officer is responsible for ensuring that all agents follow this policy and all personal health information in CorHealth's custody is retained in a secure manner.
 Breaches of the "Secure Retention of Personal Health Information" policy are to be resolved following the procedures set out in the "Information Security and Privacy Breach Management" policy.

-Personal health information in CCN's custody is only retained as long as is reasonably necessary, which currently means for as long as is reasonably necessary for long-term statistical analysis.
+Personal health information in CorHealth's custody is only retained as long as is reasonably necessary, which currently means for as long as is reasonably necessary for long-term statistical analysis.

-CCN does not use or disclose personal health information for research purposes except to ICES under a data sharing agreement, and as such does not require procedures for that purpose.
+CorHealth does not use or disclose personal health information for research purposes except to ICES under a data sharing agreement, and as such does not require procedures for that purpose.